WARNING!!FLYWHEEL or CLUTCH CARRIER REMOVAL or REPLACEMENT!

-NOTE thrust washer on pegs.
-NOTE 5 bolt holes in the crank, symmetrically arranged.
-That is why you MUST align the flywheel/carrier for OT mark with pistons fully outwards!
+Thrust washer on the pegs.
+5 bolt holes in the crankshaft, symmetrically arranged.
+That is why you MUST align the flywheel or carrier for OT mark with pistons fully outwards!

 Note the white spacers used here.
 Without them you could not rotate the bolts.

 Holes all lined-up

 10 mm hex bolts at oil pump cover are later types.

 |When installing the flywheel, heed advice earlier in this article on bolts & their torques!|

 |If you are removing the clutch (obviously needed if removing the flywheel, or clutch carrier), MARK the position of major parts to each other, except the clutch diaphragm spring.
 Factory marks are at 120°.|